NHSDigital/immunisation-fhir-api/README.md

 - Show and Run Commands (Ctrl-Shift-P on Windows)
     - Python: Create Environment
     - Venv
-    - Select the .venv named for the test suite you wish to run, e.g. `backend`
+    - Select the `.venv` named for the test suite you wish to run, e.g. `backend`
     - Use Existing
-VSCode should display a toast saying that the following environment is selected:
+- VSCode should now display a toast saying that the following environment is selected:
     - (e.g.) `/mnt/d/Source/immunisation-fhir-api/backend/.venv/bin/python`

 ### IntelliJ